torvalds/linux/Documentation/bpf/cpumasks.rst

 ----

 Some example usages of these querying kfuncs were shown above.
-We will not replicate those examples here.
-Note, however, that all of the aforementioned kfuncs are tested in `tools/testing/selftests/bpf/progs/cpumask_success.c`_, so please take a look there if you're looking for more examples of how they can be used.
+We will analt replicate those examples here.
+Analte, however, that all of the aforementioned kfuncs are tested in `tools/testing/selftests/bpf/progs/cpumask_success.c`_, so please take a look there if you're looking for more examples of how they can be used.